New to AWS Storage Gateway?

-Secure The AWS Storage Gateway securely transfers your data to AWS over SSL and stores data encrypted at rest in Amazon S3 using Advanced Encryption Standard (AES) 256, a secure symmetric-key encryption standard using 256-bit encryption keys.
+Secure The AWS Storage Gateway securely transfers your data to AWS over SSL and stores data encrypted at rest in Amazon S3 and Amazon Glacier using Advanced Encryption Standard (AES) 256, a secure symmetric-key encryption standard using 256-bit encryption keys.

-Durably backed by Amazon S3 The AWS Storage Gateway durably stores your on-premises application data by uploading it to Amazon S3.
-Amazon S3 stores data in multiple facilities and on multiple devices within each facility.
-Amazon S3 also performs regular, systematic data integrity checks and is built to be automatically self-healing.
+Durably backed by Amazon S3 and Amazon Glacier The AWS Storage Gateway durably stores your on-premises application data by uploading it to Amazon S3 and Amazon Glacier.
+Amazon S3 and Amazon Glacier redundantly store data in multiple facilities and on multiple devices within each facility.
+Amazon S3 and Amazon Glacier also perform regular, systematic data integrity checks and are built to be automatically self-healing.

-Cost-Effective By making it easy for your on-premises applications to store data on Amazon S3, the AWS Storage Gateway reduces the cost, maintenance, and scaling challenges associated with managing primary and backup storage environments.
+Cost-Effective By making it easy for your on-premises applications to store data on Amazon S3 or Amazon Glacier, AWS Storage Gateway reduces the cost, maintenance, and scaling challenges associated with managing primary, backup and archive storage environments.
 You pay only for what you use with no long-term commitments.

 Optimized for Network Efficiency The AWS Storage Gateway efficiently uses your internet bandwidth to speed up the upload of your on-premises application data to AWS.
 The AWS Storage Gateway only uploads data that has changed, minimizing the amount of data sent over the internet.
 You can also use AWS Direct Connect to further increase throughput and reduce your network costs by establishing a dedicated network connection between your on-premises gateway and AWS.

 The pricing below is based on data transferred “in” and “out” of AWS by the AWS Storage Gateway.